FlexibleGames/VintageEngineering/Readme.md

 Open a developer command prompt (one that has msbuild in the path).
 From the code\VintageEngineering directory, either run `msbuild` or `dotnet build`, depending on which is installed on your system.

 ### Packaging
-After a successful build, the output will be placed in the mod directory.
-In order to distribute the mod, the contents of the mod directory must be manually zipped.
+For personal use: after a successful build, the output will be placed in the mod directory.
+The contents of the mod directory must be manually zipped.
 Specifically the zip file should contain modinfo.json at the top level, rather than mod\modinfo.json.
+Offical ModHUB releases will be handled by Flexible Games.

 ## Debugging in VS Code